Fishing Equipment List

 Fishing gloves can be made from many different materials and are an important piece of clothing for fishermen, as they use their hands in just about every fishing scenario.
-Gloves protect the hands from dangerous hooks and dangerous fish, and are especially useful for practices such as catch-and-release fishing.
+Gloves protect the hands from sharp hooks and dangerous fish and are especially useful for practices such as catch-and-release fishing.

 Bucket hats are the most common form of hat used in fishing.
-These hats have a 360 degree lid, increasing their ability to shield a fisherman or woman from harmful exposure to the sun.
-They are typically made of heavy duty cotton, and have an adjustable strap so that they can be fitted to a variety of head sizes.
+These hats have a 360° lid, increasing their ability to shield a fisherman from harmful exposure to the sun.
+They are typically made of heavy-duty cotton and have an adjustable strap so that they can be fitted to a variety of head sizes.
+Interestingly, bucket hats are of Irish origin.
+They typically cost between $5 and $30, depending on the manufacturer.

-No modern fishing trip would be productive without the use of hooks.
-Similar to bobbers, hooks have become synonymous with fishing and it's easy to see why.
-To catch a fish, one should use a hook.
-They have a characteristic J-shape, which is made up of a few different components.
 The sharp point of the hook sinks into a fish’s mouth, and the circular point on the long end of a hook, also called the eye, attaches the fishing line to the hook.
-Bait is held at the point of the hook.
+The bait is held at the point of the hook.
 Hooks, like flies and jigs, cost very little, typically running around $1 or less per hook.

 A fishing knife can be useful for an array of reasons.
 Fish stuck on a hook?
 Unwedge the hook using a knife.
 Line tangled beyond belief?
 Cut it and start again.

-Most fishing lines are composed of few materials, and most of these materials are modified from the monofilament lines introduced in the 1930s.
+Most fishing lines are composed of a few materials, and most of these materials are modified from the monofilament lines introduced in the 1930s.
 Today, most fishing lines are durable and strong enough to catch common types of fish.
 Line costs around $2-10 dollars per spool.

 Sometimes while fishing, a fisherman may find it necessary to cut their current portion of line and replace it with a new line.
 This can be for many reasons; a hook can be taken by a fish, or the line can become tangled on a tree.
 In these scenarios, they would most likely utilize a line cutter.

 A fishing lure intends to do as its name suggests: lure in fish.
 Lures come in many forms, all of which are considered artificial bait.
-Some notable lure types include spinner bait, jigs, flies, and plugs, each of which have varying applications.
+Some notable lure types include spinner bait, jigs, flies, and plugs, each of which has varying applications.

 All lures serve the same purpose, although some accomplish the task of luring fish to a hook differently.
 When determining whether or not to use lures over live bait, it is important to consider the pros and cons.
 Lures are typically more expensive than live bait, but they can be cast further.
 Lures are also easier to switch out than live bait, as they often utilize mechanisms on the hook to make changing them easier.
 Fishing lures range widely in price depending on the size and complexity of the lure.

-Jig heads come in many different varieties, and find themselves situated on the ends of hooks near the eye.
-The purpose of a jig head varies depending on the type.
-For example, round heads typically allow for a faster hook sink, whereas stand-up heads sink more slowly.

 Other jig heads, such as aspirin heads, are better suited to travel along the water’s floor.
 Jig heads essentially help to modify the course of the hook as it traverses the water, giving jig heads a marvelous variety of applications to personalize your experience.

-Artificial bait comes in many forms, and soft lures are a popular choice among fishermen and women opting for artificial baits.
-Simply put, soft lures are made up of vinyl plastic, allowing their durability to be easily manipulated.
-This means that certain soft lures are harder than others, giving fishers ample choice when purchasing a pack of these baits.
+Soft lures are a popular choice among fishermen opting for artificial bait.
+Soft lures are made up of vinyl plastic, allowing their durability to be easily manipulated.
+This means that certain soft lures are harder than others, giving fishermen ample choices when purchasing a pack of these baits.
 In addition, these lures often come packaged within a scent solution, giving them an extra layer of competitiveness amongst other bait types.
 Soft lures are slightly more expensive than other lure types and are typically sold for $5 to $10 a pack.